cmatthias/csv_to_sms/README.md

     * `ACCOUNT_SID=ACxxxxxxxxxxxxxxxxxxxx`
     * `AUTH_TOKEN=xxxxxxxx`
     * `FROM_NUMBERS=+11234567890,+12345678901`
-       <-- This last one should be a comma-delimited list of valid Twilio numbers to send from
+       <-- This last one should be a comma-delimited list of valid Twilio numbers to send from.
+The script will randomly choose one of these numbers to send each message from.
 1. Run the script and send some messages! `bundle exec ruby sms.rb`

 The script will print (to stdout) a resulting CSV in the format of: